Faraday cages are enclosures that shield against the entry or escape of electromagnetic fields.

 Faraday cages shield the interior from an external charge or electromagnetic radiation to a large degree (especially with a thick conductor).

-That said, these devices cannot block stable or slow varying magnetic fields.
+That said, these devices cannot block stable or slowly varying magnetic fields.

 For example, a compass will still work with a Faraday cage because the Earth’s magnetic field can penetrate it.